shapirod2/ihtsdo-ansible/roles/Ansibles.fail2ban/README-http-dos.md

 ####Defaults to 10 minutes (600 Seconds) if not set

-The time window (in seconds) where the maxretry times should occur, for the IP to get blocked
+The time window (in seconds) where the maxretry times should occur, for the IP to get blocked.

 ###bantime:

 ####Defaults to 10 minutes (600 Seconds) if not set

-This option is used to set the time (in seconds) an IP will be banned, maybe a good option could be 5 minutes so, 300 seconds, this will slow automated systems while also letting legitimate users to try again after the ban time ends
+This option is used to set the time (in seconds) an IP will be banned, set to 300 seconds/5 minutes as this will slow automated systems while also letting legitimate users to try again after the ban time ends.

 So the standard setting: